-SECTION X: DISTRIBUTION/DISPENSING (only applicable for specific hospital or community pharmacy sites) CAPE: 1.1, 2.2 PPCP: Asses, Implement Final Score р Demonstrates proficiency in accurately processing new and refill prescriptions/medication orders in accordance with regulatory equirements. р Develops a systematic approach for final verifications to ensure the five principles of drug delivery: right drug, right patient, right dose, right time, ight route. ight route. ments:
+SECTION X: DISTRIBUTION/DISPENSING (only applicable for specific hospital or community pharmacy sites) CAPE: 1.1, 2.2 PPCP: Asses, Implement Final Score Demonstrates proficiency in accurately processing new and refill prescriptions/medication orders in accordance with regulatory requirements.
+Develops a systematic approach for final verifications to ensure the five principles of drug delivery: right drug, right patient, right dose, right time, right route.
+Comments:

 SECTION XI: PRACTICE MANAGEMENT AND ADMINISTRATIVE SKILLS CAPE: 1.1, 2.1, 2.2, 3.1, 4.2 - 4.4; PPCP: Collect, Implement, Monitor & Evaluate Final Score 1.
 Discusses use of management principles (e.g. planning, organizing, directing and controlling) for simple/individual tasks and complex activities.
 Discusses and/or participates in resource management related to time, people, finances, and technology/informatics.
 3. Assists in the identification of underlying system-associated causes of errors and/or medication safety issues to improve the drug use process.
-4. Identifies methods to enhance pharmacy services.
+4. Identifies methods to enhance pharmacy services.5.
 Demonstrates an understanding of leadership needs and opportunities in pharmacy practice.
 Comments:

-Describe any problems that occurred that affected your performance (i.e., time out of rotation, medical team not cooperative, etc.).
-List any dates you were absent and identify reason(s). team not cooperative, etc.j.
-List any dates you were absent and identity reason(s).
-Describe areas of outstanding performance or significant strengths: Describe areas for improvement that mad to be addressed in fature retations.
-Describe areas for improvement that need to be addressed in future rotations: Please use the space below to write any additional comments you may have.
+ny problems that occurred that affected your performance (i.e., time out of rotation, medicooperative, etc.).
+List any dates you were absent and identify reason(s).
+Describe a reas of outstanding performance or significant strengths: Describe a reas for improvement that need to be addressed in future rotations: Please use the space below to write any additional comments you may have.